lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/README.md

 If you are trying to minimize your SD-card's wear by using the built-in SQLite with `db_url: 'sqlite:///:memory:'` recorder configuration but fed up with the uncountable `[homeassistant.components.recorder.util] Error executing query: (sqlite3.OperationalError) cannot commit - no transaction is active` errors in your HA log, give this add-on a try.

+It will also protect you from the data loss caused by HA core restarts when in-memory SQLite used.
+Though it won't protect you from power failures, add-on or host restarts or updates.

 This version uses **tmpfs** to store MariaDB databases in-memory.
+The default ~~InnoDB~~ storage engine is replaced with **Aria** storage engine.

+Background:
-InnoDB storage engine wastes a great amount of disk space for MVCC (Multi-version Concurrency Control), but can't be changed to other storage engine.
+- InnoDB storage engine wastes a great amount of disk space, but the only storage engine that is compatible with recorder.
 Memory storage engine [can't handle TEXT columns][memory-storage-engine] and Aria storage engine [can't handle foreign keys][aria-storage-engine] in the recorder [database][schema], MyRocks storage engine (though it has compression) [is not available for 32-bit platforms][myrocks-storage-engine].
-As a workaround, InnoDB transaction isolation level toned down to READ UNCOMMITTED.

-It will also protect you from the data loss caused by HA core restarts when in-memory SQLite used.
-Though it won't protect you from power failures, add-on or host restarts.
+- The official [database schema][schema] is modified and created before the recorder tries to create it.
+The `entity_id` and `state` column's length reduced from 255 to 128 char (they were too long for Aria keys), and 2 foreign keys are removed (Aria can't handle them).

 **See the Documentation tab for the required configuration changes for the recorder integration!!!**